blbadger/blbadger.github.io/latent_output.md

 ![googlenet embedding]({{https://blbadger.github.io}}/neural_networks/googlenet_output_embedding.png)

 but the result is somewhat underwhelming.
-There does not appear to be any noticable pattern in how the categories are arranged along these components, which when we investigate the percentage of variance explained is not surprising: these components account for only $1.8$ and $1.6$ percent of the variance which means that they are nearly meaningless as they capture very little of the original distribution.
+Principle conponents 1 and 2 account for only $15$ and $4$ percent (respectively) of the variance which means that they are nearly meaningless as they capture very little of the original distribution.

 Why is this the case?
 The failure lies in PCA's expectation of a linear space, in which transformations $f$ are additive and scaling